Why Choose Roof Replacement In Indianapolis?

 Roof Replacement: Types of Roofing Material

-Clay or ceramic tiles create the red-tile roof many of us associate with Spanish-style architecture, Florida, and Southern California.
+- Clay or ceramic tiles create the red-tile roof many of us associate with Spanish-style architecture.
 True ceramic tile is going out of fashion now, replaced by materials that look like it, have its resistance to fire, but are lighter.
 Whether real or imitation, these tiles are called half-barrels because each comes in the form of a cylinder sawed in half lengthwise.

 As you’d expect, each type of roofing material requires a somewhat different method of installation.
 Here are two examples: